-Launched in 1984, Global SchoolNet has two decades of experience in the field of online project-based learning.
+Launched in 1984, Global SchoolNet has three decades of experience in the field of online project-based learning.

 Global SchoolNet began in 1984 as the Free Educational Mail (FrEdMail) Network, when San Diego teachers Al Rogers and Yvonne Marie Andres, began linking their students to classrooms on the east coast to participate in online writing projects.
 Research and experience demonstrated the importance of “connected learning” and by 1990 their online network had expanded to more than 300 schools.
 FrEdMail closed its doors in June, 1999 after 15 years of operation.
 Read what some teachers thought about "FrEd."

 In 2005, in the 25th Anniversary issue of Teaching and Learning Magazine, the FrEdMail Network was recognized as one of the top fifteen "Breakthrough Products" of the previous 25 years (item #12)."

 In 1992, with a grant from the National Science Foundation, GSN created its first web site, called the "Global Schoolhouse," to showcase online collaborative learning.

 The mission of the Global Schoolhouse was to provide a living curriculum that makes the world a laboratory and promotes the quest for lifelong learning.
 The original Global Schoolhouse Project involved schools in California, Virginia, Tennessee, and London.
 Learning clusters were formed consisting of four to six schools who worked as collaborative teams to study ground water pollution, solid waste management, alternative energy sources, space exploration, natural disasters and weather.